Scroll

 3 Month Post-op:

 This is typically the earliest we will want to consider an enhancement.
 Although we would prefer to wait until the six month post-op exam.
-We also want to see a stable refraction before considering an enhancement.
-If we are considering an enhancement, then a cycloplegic exam, corneal thickness and topography must also be performed.
-Before considering an enhancement it’s also important to assess the tear film.
-In many situations, if a person has not achieved their target following LASIK, it is secondary to an underlying dry eye.
-If we are going to consider an enhancement, we want to ensure that there’s a minimum of 400 microns of total corneal tissue and at least 300 microns of untouched corneal tissue under the flap before we will consider re-lifting the flap, as well as the duration of time since their primary procedure.
-If we are uncomfortable with lifting the flap, we will perform a PRK enhancement instead of a LASIK enhancement.
+We want to ensure a stable refraction before considering an enhancement.
+If we are considering an enhancement, a cycloplegic exam, tear film assessment, corneal thickness and topography must also be performed.
+In many situations, if a patient has not achieved their target following LASIK, it is secondary to an underlying dry eye.
+For the patient’s safety, we will ensure there is a minimum of 400 microns of total corneal tissue and at least 300 microns of untouched corneal tissue under the flap, before considering re-lifting the flap.
+If the residual corneal bed is not optimal, we will consider a PRK enhancement instead of a LASIK enhancement.

 6 Month Post-op: